 - Non-water beverages, such as coffee and tea, should be avoided.

-- Have a vegetable salad for supper — non-starchy, ideally organic, vegetables are best.
+- Eat a vegetable salad for supper

-- Avoid exercising.
+- Avoid exercising

 - Protein drinks should be used in addition to fruits.